mqschwanda/rps-multiplayer/README.md

-Multiplayer RPS game with firbase.
+Multilayer RPS game with firebase.